History of Merseyrail: Creation of Merseyrail (1963–1977)

-The Beeching cuts in the early 1960s triggered widespread railway closures, targeting key routes like Liverpool - Southport, Liverpool - Wigan Wallgate, and the stations of Liverpool Exchange, Liverpool Central (High Level) and Birkenhead's Woodside station.

-In response, Liverpool City Council proposed a contrasting strategy, advocating for the preservation of suburban services integrated into a new regional electrified rapid-transit network.
-This initiative aimed to link all lines via innovative tunnels under Liverpool and Birkenhead, facilitating seamless transportation across Merseyside.
-The Merseyside Area Land Use and Transportation Study (MALTS) supported this vision, leading to the establishment of Merseyrail upon Liverpool City Council's proposal being adopted.
+The early-1960s Beeching cuts triggered widespread railway closures, targeting key routes such as Liverpool–Southport, Liverpool–Wigan Wallgate, and the stations of Liverpool Exchange, Liverpool Central (High Level) and Birkenhead's Woodside station.
+The Liverpool City Council proposed a contrasting strategy in response, advocating the preservation of suburban services integrated into a new regional electrified rapid-transit network.
+This initiative aimed to link all lines via tunnels under Liverpool and Birkenhead, facilitating transportation across Merseyside.
+The Merseyside Area Land Use and Transportation Study (MALTS) supported this idea, leading to the establishment of Merseyrail when the city council's proposal was adopted.
 Merseyrail was conceived to streamline urban travel, ensuring convenient access to Liverpool Lime Street for long-haul routes by diverting local services underground in Liverpool's centre.
-Consequently, the government opposed closure of the Liverpool-Southport and Liverpool-Wigan Wallgate lines but approved the shutdown of multiple stations, consolidating Liverpool's rail operations primarily at Lime Street while curtailing the electrified section between Southport and Crossens in 1964.
-Riverside Terminal Station at the Pier Head closed in 1971 due to declining transatlantic liner trade.
+The government opposed closure of the Liverpool-Southport and Liverpool-Wigan Wallgate lines but approved the shutdown of multiple stations, consolidating Liverpool's rail operations at Lime Street and curtailing the electrified section between Southport and Crossens in 1964.

-The formation of the Merseyside Passenger Transport Authority (later Merseytravel) in 1969 was tasked with overseeing local rail lines destined for inclusion in the newly envisioned Merseyrail network.
-Initially, Liverpool operated separate entities for electric and diesel-hauled lines.
-Lines for the new Merseyrail system were categorised into the 'Northern Line' (from Exchange and Central High Level), 'Wirral Line' (from Central Low Level), and 'City Line' (from Lime Street station).
-The Strategic Plan for the North West (SPNW) in 1973 envisioned comprehensive electrification and integration of lines into Merseyrail by 1991, including the Outer Loop, Edge Hill Spur, and connections to St. Helens, Wigan, and Warrington.
+The 1969 Merseyside Passenger Transport Authority (later Merseytravel) was tasked with overseeing local rail lines destined for inclusion in the newly-envisioned Merseyrail network.
+Initially, Liverpool operated separate entities for electric and diesel lines.
+Lines for the new Merseyrail system were categorised as the Northern Line (from Exchange and Central High Level), Wirral Line (from Central Low Level), and City Line (from Lime Street station).
+The 1973 Strategic Plan for the North West (SPNW) envisioned comprehensive electrification and integration of lines into Merseyrail by 1991, including the Outer Loop, Edge Hill Spur, and connections to St. Helens, Wigan, and Warrington.

 Four construction projects were outlined to create the rapid-transit network: